Living-Systems/timber-computer/README.md

 ## About
 Timber Computer is an open-source project that helps understand the potential carbon impact of a future design by configuring a reference building.

 The project was made possible by the [Prototype Fund](https://prototypefund.de/en/) and was funded through the [Federal Ministry of Education and Research](https://www.bmbf.de/bmbf/en/home/home_node.html) from October 2021 until February 2022.
+Read more on the [Prototype Fund's Demo Week 10 Website](https://demoweek.prototypefund.de/projects/27-timber-computer.html) (in German).

 If you are interested in supporting the project or simply want to find out more, please reach out via [mail(at)timber.computer](mailto:mail@timber.computer).
 We're looking forward to hearing from you!